 Dr. Karsan's research is focused on understanding the molecular basis of myeloid malignancies and determining the role of the endothelium in the development of the hematopoietic system.

-Dr. Birol's lab aims to develop novel algorithms, data structures and genome analysis software and offer a complete and scalable solution for de novo genome assembly.
+Dr. Birol's lab aims to develop novel algorithms, data structures and genome analysis and visualization software, including complete and scalable solutions for de novo genome assembly.

 Dr. Hirst's research is focused on understanding the role of epigenetics in cancer and investigating the therapeutic potential of interventions directed at epigenetic processes.

-Dr. Morin's research is focused on applying the latest molecular and computational methods in cancer genomics to develope and implement highly sensitive molecular assays for monitoring circulating tumour DNA, and functionally validating our genomic findings.
+Dr. Morin's research is focused on applying the latest molecular and computational methods in cancer genomics to develop and implement highly sensitive molecular assays for monitoring circulating tumour DNA, and functionally validating genomic findings.

 Dr. Tai's research is focused on understanding the mechanisms of chemotherapy resistance, metastasis and tumour progression in gastrointestinal cancers using genomics and proteomics approaches.